jabba2324/mlga/README.md

 ### Content Filtering
 - **Hide Feed**: Hide the entire main feed
-- **Hide Sponsored**: Remove sponsored content and advertisements
+- **Hide Sponsored**: Remove sponsored content and advertisements (enabled by default)
-- **Hide Job Posts**: Filter out job posting cards
+- **Hide Recommendations**: Filter out job recommendations and suggested content
-- **Hide Activity Posts**: Remove activity updates
+- **Hide Non Job Posts**: Remove activity updates and non-job related posts (enabled by default)
 - **Hide Games**: Remove LinkedIn games and game-related content
 - **Text Only Posts**: Hide images, videos, and documents to show only text content

 ### Chill Mode
 Apply grayscale filter to all images and SVGs with hover effects to restore color.
-Creates a less distracting browsing experience.
+Creates a less distracting, more focused browsing experience.

 ### Keyword Highlighting
-Highlight specific keywords in the feed with custom colors and 40% opacity for better visibility.
+Highlight specific keywords in the feed with custom colors for better visibility.
+Add multiple keywords with different colors to track topics that matter to you.

 ## Installation